-In addition, the Plan includes five "transformational shifts", one of which is: Move to outstanding public transport within one network.
+In addition, the Plan includes five "transformational shifts", the key transport-related shift is: Move to outstanding public transport within one network.
 The Plan also sets out a number of strategic directions.
 The strategic direction of primary relevance to Auckland's transport system is to create better connections and accessibility within Auckland, across New Zealand and to the world.